cefriel/chimera-tutorial/README.md

 - `roundtripAdd route (/roundtripAdd)`

   The same steps as the previous route are performed.
-  In addition, through the Chimera Graph Add component, the rdf triples specified in the [my-source.ttl](./inbox/my-source.ttl) file are used to enrich the RDF graph.
+  In addition, through the Chimera Graph component Add operation, the rdf triples specified in the [my-source.ttl](./inbox/my-source.ttl) file are used to enrich the RDF graph.

 - `roundtripInference route (/roundtripInference)`

-   The RDF graph that is produced by applying the RML mappings is enriched through the triples obtained by the inference rules stated in the [ontology.owl](./ontologies/ontology.owl) file which are applied by the Chimera Graph Inference component.
+   The RDF graph that is produced by applying the RML mappings is enriched through the triples obtained by the inference rules stated in the [ontology.owl](./ontologies/ontology.owl) file which are applied by the Chimera Graph component Inference operation.
    The obtained result is available in file [roundtripInference.csv](./outbox/roundtripInference.csv).

 - `roundtripTemplate route (/roundtripTemplate)`